Angus Council is now managing the issuing and selling of wildfowling permits for Montrose Basin Local Nature Reserve.

 Wildfowlers access

-You must use one of the three access points shown on the Permit.
+You must use one of the three access points shown on the Wildfowling Permit.

 Where to shoot and when

 The wildfowling area over which you may shoot is clearly shown on the permit.
-A line of marker buoys denotes the boundary between the shooting and sanctuary areas.
-Should you intend fowling for the first time you are advised to inspect the boundaries and access routes in daylight.
+Two marker posts on the shore denote the boundary between the shooting and sanctuary areas.
+Should you intend fowling at the basin for the first time, you are advised to inspect the boundaries and access routes in daylight.

 Wildfowling daily shooting periods